Common Questions About Cataracts

 Does insurance cover cataract surgery?

-Cataract surgery with monofocal IOLs is typically covered by Medicare and most health insurance plans.
+Cataract surgery in Florence, SC with monofocal IOLs is typically covered by Medicare and most health insurance plans.
 If you choose bladeless laser cataract surgery, you will incur some out-of-pocket costs for the lens chosen.
 There are many different parameters regarding the cost of cataract surgery that our financial counselors will be happy to discuss in detail with you during a Cataract Evaluation.

 Learn more about cataract surgery in Florence, South Carolina.
 Call 843.664.9393 today to schedule your Cataract Evaluation.